jt96/secure-rag-pipeline/README.md

 ```

 ### 2. Prepare Data
-Create a folder named `data` in your project root and add your PDF files.
+Create a folder named `data` in your project root directory and add your PDF files.

 ### 3. Run the Application